Hardy-Littlewood-Sobolev inequality on product spaces: Statement of the main result

-{\bf Organization of Paper:} In the next section, we introduce a new invented framework where the product space is decomposed into infinitely many dyadic cones.
-Every partial sum operator defined on a dyadic cone is essentially a one-parameter fractional integral operator, satisfying the desired regularity.
+{\bf Sketch of proof} : The homogeneity condition ${\alpha\over n}={1\over p}-{1\over q}$ can be verified by a standard exercise of changing dilations.
+In section 3, we introduce a new framework where $\R^n$ is decomposed into an infinitely many {\it dyadic cones}.
+The consisting partial operators defined on these cones are essentially one-parameter fractional integral operators satisfying the desired regularity.
+Furthermore, they enjoy a certain property of almost orthogonality.